 Altitude sickness or Acute Mountain Sickness is something that is a great threat for the climbers who are trekking to higher altitudes.
 Acquiring 5,895m height Kilimanjaro also provides a great challenge for the trekkers and out of all, Altitude sickness is one of the prime threats.

 Altitude sickness is when the body is not adapting fast enough to the reduced level of oxygen in the air, at an increased height.
-There are many different symptoms of altitude sickness, but most common one is headache, vomiting and occasionally loose of appetite.
+There are many different symptoms of altitude sickness, but the most common one is headache, vomiting and occasionally loss of appetite.
 These mild forms are not serious and may disappear quickly or certainly when you descend at the end of your climb.

 © 2019 Great Migration Safaris.
 All Rights Reserved.